Peak and off-peak electricity times

 Should I use peak and off-peak electricity rates?

-For those who use a large portion of power during the day or in the later evening, and/or have a solar battery with solar panels, having cheaper rates during off-peak and shoulder periods may be beneficial.
+For customers who use a large portion of power during the day or in the later evening, and/or have a solar battery with rooftop solar panels, having cheaper rates during off-peak and shoulder periods may be cost-effective.

 If you haven’t compared energy providers recently, head to our free comparison tool by clicking the link below.